flowtoolz/GetLaid/README.md

 All layout attributes can be used in that way, while baselines are not available on layout guides.

-If left side (source) and right side (target) refer to the same layout attribute, you may omit one of them.
+If source and target refer to the same attribute, you may omit the attribute on one side.
 These are equivalent:

 ```swift
 item1.left >> item2.left